-45 Years Ago: John Lennon Marries Yoko Ono
+The Day John Lennon Married Yoko Ono

-On Thursday, March 20, 1969, John Winston Lennon married Yoko Ono.
-The two met in November 1966 as she was preparing to open an art exhibit called ‘Unfinished Paintings And Objects.’
-The exhibition was held at the Indica Gallery, located in the basement of the Indica Bookshop in London.
-Coincidentally, one of the shop's earliest supporters was Paul McCartney.
+On March 20, 1969, John Lennon married Yoko Ono.
+The two met in November 1966 as she was preparing to open an art exhibit called Unfinished Paintings and Objects, which was held at the Indica Gallery, located in the basement of the Indica Bookshop in London.
+(Coincidentally, one of the shop's earliest supporters was Paul McCartney.)

-"We wanted to get married on a cross-channel ferry.
-That was the romantic part," Lennon said in the Beatles‘ ’Anthology’ documentary.
+"We wanted to get married on a cross-channel ferry – that was the romantic part," Lennon said in the Beatles' Anthology documentary.
 "We went to Southampton and then we couldn't get on because she wasn't English, and she couldn't get the day visa to go across.
 They said, 'Anyway, you can't get married.
-The Captain's not allowed to do it any more.’
+The Captain's not allowed to do it any more.'"

-As the lyrics to the autobiographical song ‘The Ballad Of John And Yoko‘ state, “Finally made the plane into Paris / Honeymooning down by the Seine / Peter Brown called to say, you can make it OK/ You can get married in Gibraltar near Spain.”
-And that’s exactly what happened.
-The pair contacted Apple employee Peter Brown, who informed them about Gibraltar.
+Lennon later crafted an autobiographical Beatles song titled "The Ballad of John and Yoko" that laid out the rest of their journey: "Finally made the plane into Paris, honeymooning down by the Seine.
+[Apple assistant] Peter Brown called to say, you can make it okay; you can get married in Gibraltar near Spain."
 The couple arrived at the British Consulate Office there, and they were married in a 10-minute ceremony performed by registrar Cecil Wheeler.
-Since Gibraltar was a British colony, and Lennon was a British citizen, there was no issue.
+Since Gibraltar was a British colony, and Lennon a British citizen, there was no issue.

-"We went there and it was beautiful.
-It's the 'Pillar of Hercules,' and also symbolically they called it the 'End of the World' at one period.
+"We went there and it was beautiful," Lennon said.
+"It's the 'Pillar of Hercules,' and also symbolically they called it the 'End of the World' at one period.
 They thought the world outside was a mystery from there, so it was like the Gateway to the World.
-So we liked it in the symbolic sense, and the Rock foundation of our relationship.”
-Their wedding took place just one week after the marriage of fellow Beatle Paul McCartney to Linda Eastman.
+So, we liked it in the symbolic sense, and the rock foundation of our relationship."

 “We decided that if we were going to do anything like get married that we would dedicate it to peace," Lennon told Rolling Stone in 1971.
 "And during that period, because we are what we are, it evolved that somehow we ended up being responsible to produce peace.”